 'I'm Gonna Get Crushed': Ex-Trump Aide Steve Bannon Pleads His Case In 'The Brink'

-Federal judges have sentenced other former aides of Donald Trump to prison but a filmmaker is seeking a different kind of judgment on Steve Bannon, the one-time guru who thinks he's the one who got Trump elected president.
+Federal judges have sentenced other former aides of Donald Trump to prison, but a filmmaker is seeking a different kind of judgment on Steve Bannon, the onetime guru who thinks he's the one who got Trump elected president.

-In filmmaker Alison Klayman's The Brink, viewers are invited to render the kind of judgement that will not be subject to any presidential pardon power.
+In filmmaker Alison Klayman's The Brink, viewers are invited to render the kind of judgment that will not be subject to any presidential pardon power.

 Klayman's film is nearly two hours of unbridled Bannon with little battening.
 We are invited to marvel anew at all the hyperbole and dishevelment, the casual talk of apocalypse and the trademark look of dissolution.

 But we are also shown what some have found charming, even irresistible about the man.
 We see fans clapping and giggling at the prospect of meeting him.
-We see him holding forth in living rooms and lodge halls, revving up red state crowds large and small.
+We see him holding forth in living rooms and lodge halls, revving up red-state crowds large and small.

 This is where we hear Bannon speak of Trump's election as an act of God, recruiting activists by adding that "Divine intervention needs human agency."

 He can sometimes entertain, as Klayman has said, as though he were in a comedy club.
-And so he seems to own a stage even in Toronto, of all places, entertaining a largely skeptical, if not hostile, audience in a concert auditorium ("I've got all evening to convert you folks!")
+And so he seems to own a stage even in Toronto, of all places, entertaining a largely skeptical, if not hostile, audience in a concert auditorium. ("I've got all evening to convert you folks!")

 Klayman spent months of 2017 and 2018 tracking Bannon to a succession of lairs, many in luxurious European locales.
 (One such suite, walls aching with art, overlooks a Venetian waterway over which looms the St. Mark's Basilica.)

 "I'm gonna get crushed in this film," Bannon wails at one point.
-"She's gotten every five star hotel..."
+"She's gotten every five-star hotel..."

-At times he speaks straight to camera, making pronouncements about the righteous American working-class uprising that ushered Trump into the Oval Office.
+At times he speaks straight to the camera, making pronouncements about the righteous American working-class uprising that ushered Trump into the Oval Office.
 More often, he is seen gazing out windows into the middle distance, muttering soliloquies — wistful but always self-aware.
 Does he forget he's on camera?

-"Steve Bannon is always performing for every person who is in the room," says Klayman.
+"Steve Bannon is always performing for every person who is in the room," Klayman says.
 "Even when he's alone."

 Why do people submit to such invasions of privacy?
-At a screening in Washington Tuesday night, Klayman introduced her co-producer Mary Therese Guirgis, who turns out to have produced, among other things, the cooperation of the film's subject.
+At a screening in Washington on Tuesday night, Klayman introduced her co-producer, Marie Therese Guirgis, who turns out to have produced, among other things, the cooperation of the film's subject.

-Guirigis had worked for Bannon during his years as a film producer a decade ago.
-She liked him, he trusted her.
+Guirgis had worked for Bannon during his years as a film producer a decade ago.
+She liked him; he trusted her.
 Next thing you knew, Bannon was agreeing to have Klayman quietly present, shooting and recording as he went about his business.

 Klayman says she made a conscious decision: "I would let him underestimate me and never let myself underestimate him."